JJ/hoborg/text/text.md

 the Man-Made Man starts in Mobile, which is only fitting, given the circus obsession with phrases with words that all start the same.
-Mobile, yes, time ago it was in Alabama, but now is  a rough and tumble harbour town close to the border of the United All Races People's Republic of Florida.
+Mobile, yes, time ago it was in Alabama, but now is  a rough and tumble harbor town close to the border of the United All Races People's Republic of Florida.
 That's a pretty long name for a place that starts at Pascagoula in the
 West and and goes no further